AtomPager/Atom.TimeTracker/README.md

 ## Tags:

 - latest : Stable build
-- beta : may still have some bugs to work out, but should be mostly working
+- beta : May still have some bugs to work out, but should be mostly working
-- dev : Work in progress, most probably will have bugs ang brake things.
+- dev : Work in progress, most probably will have bugs and will probably brake things.

 ## Enviroment Vars

 - ConnectionStrings__SqlDbConnection : MSSQL connection String
 - AzureAd__Domain : Your Azure AD domain name
 - AzureAd__TenantId : Your Azure AD Tenant ID (GUILD)
-- AzureAd__ClientId : The Client ID from the Azure AD Application
+- AzureAd__ClientId : The Client ID from the Azure AD Application (GUID)

 # Note to the wise